Programming Language Reference - EmacsLisp (draft)

 - binding in effect only when buffer is

-- if variable set then new value set in
+current - if variable set then new value set in

-binding - ordinary binding called
+buffer-localbinding - ordinary binding called

-- variable can have buffer local binding in some buffers
+default binding - variable can have buffer local binding in some buffers

-has been used to shadow a buffer-local variable but current buffer has changed let binding wont be visible
+make-local-varaibleaffects only current buffermake-variable-buffer-localmakes the variable local in all buffers and future bufferssetq-defaultbecomes the only way to change a variable made local to all buffers*WARNING*iflethas been used to shadow a buffer-local variable but current buffer has changed let binding wont be visible

 (setq foo 'g)